 You will traverse via Buddhist mani walls, monuments, and shortcuts before reaching Nagjet.
 The route from Nagjet passes through the other side of the river.

 It takes 6-7 hours to trek from Jagat to Lokpa, including a short break and lunch stop.
-Lokpa is stationed at the confluence of the Syar River and Budhi Gandaki River.
+Lokpa is situated at the confluence of the Syar and Budhi Gandaki Rivers.

 Your trek from here on follows the Syar River.
 We stay at Lokpa for the night.